pydicom/deid/docs/_docs/examples/header-expanders.md

 ```

 Let's play with our expanders!
 Remember the examples above that we wrote into
 a deid recipe?
-Let me know you how those work.
+Let me tell you how those work.
 First, here is the function that
 we import:

 ```python